iandardik/CS7290_project/README.md

 1. Variables need to converge.
 The variables in both models now have no divergences and behave better now.
 In the hierarchical model, I replace Normal distributions with LogNormal distributions in most places which may a helping factor.
 1. Write a hierarchical model.
 My "main" model is now hierarchical, where all 32 NFL teams are partially pooled on the alpha/beta priors to the Beta distribution for percent attempts, and on the mu (mean) prior for the number of attempts per team.
-The results do seem to be better than the unpooled model.
+The results do seem to be better than the pooled model.
 1. Potentially translate the code to Pyro.
-I did end up translating the unpooled model to Pyro and the code does look cleaner.
+I did end up translating the pooled model to Pyro and the code does look cleaner.
 I eventually created a partially pooled model as well in Pyro.

 ## Data
 Here is the sequence of steps I took to scrape and clean the data: